 What are Phytocannabinoids?

 Cannabinoids are a class of lipophilic molecules that interact with the body’s endocannabinoid system (ECS).
 Phytocannabinoids, or exogenous cannabinoids, are plant-derived cannabinoids produced by glandular trichomes covering the surface of the cannabis plant.
 Trichomes are responsible for producing all of the plant’s desirable compounds.
-More than 100 cannabinoids have been discovered in the cannabis plant, though research into their effects has only been done on the most prominent ones.
-Delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD) are not only the most well-known, but also the most prominent phytocannabinoids.
+More than 100 cannabinoids have been discovered in the cannabis plant, though research into their effects has only been done on the most prominent ones, delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).

 Why Does the Plant Produce Cannabinoids?

 The human body produces cannabinoids for survival through the activation of homeostasis.
-The cannabis plant also produces cannabinoids for survival, but in a far more direct response to external pressures.
-As they’re produced by the cannabis plant’s trichomes, phytocannabinoids cover the surface of the plant as a defense against environmental hazards such as insect predators and strenuous weather conditions.
+The cannabis plant also produces cannabinoids for its survival, but in a far more direct response to external pressures.
+Hytocannabinoids, produced by the cannabis plant’s trichomes, cover the surface of the plant as a defense against environmental hazards such as insect predators and harsh weather conditions.

-Cannabinoids are produced through biosynthesis, in which enzymes trigger a series of chemical reactions that take simple molecules and create more complex ones from those molecules.
+Cannabinoids are produced through biosynthesis, in which enzymes trigger a series of chemical reactions that create complex molecules from simple ones.
 The enzymes responsible for producing the cannabinoids with which most of us are familiar are cannabidiolic acid (CBDA) synthase, cannabichromenic acid (CBCA) synthase, and tetrahydrocannabinolic acid (THCA) synthase.
-These enzymes take the central cannabinoid precursors, cannabigerovarin acid (CBGVA) and cannabigerolic acid (CBGA), and convert them into acidic cannabinoids such as THCA and CBDA.
+These enzymes take the central cannabinoid precursors, cannabigerovarin acid (CBGVA) and cannabigerolic acid (CBGA), and convert them into the acidic cannabinoids CBDA, CBCA, and THCA.

-From here, these cannabinoids may be altered further through decarboxylation.
-When a chemical compound decarboxylates, it loses carbon atoms and releases carbon dioxide, either by heat or prolonged overexposure to environmental stress.
-THCA and CBDA decarboxylate into THC and CBD, respectively, and must do so to exhibit psychoactive effects.
+These cannabinoids may be altered further through decarboxylation.
+When a chemical compound decarboxylates, it loses carbon atoms and releases carbon dioxide, either by heat or prolonged exposure to environmental stress.
+THCA and CBDA decarboxylate into THC and CBD, respectively, and only then do they exhibit psychoactive effects.
 THC, CBD, and other neutral cannabinoids can then be metabolized, or broken down into other cannabinoids by way of oxidation, or exposure to oxygen.
 CBD, for example, may be oxidized into the metabolites cannabielsoin (CBE) and cannabidinodiol (CBND).

 How Phytocannabinoids Interact with the Endocannabinoid System

 The ECS helps the body maintain functional balance through its three main components: “messenger” molecules that our bodies synthesize, the receptors these molecules bind to, and the enzymes that break them down.
-Pain, stress, appetite, energy metabolism, cardiovascular function, reward and motivation, reproduction, and sleep are just a few of the functions the endogenous cannabinoid system is involved in.
+Pain, stress, appetite, energy metabolism, cardiovascular function, reward and motivation, reproduction, and sleep are just a few of the functions influenced by the endogenous cannabinoid system.

 Cannabinoid receptors fall into one of two categories: CB1 and CB2.
 CB1 receptors are largely found in the central nervous system, where they regulate a wide variety of brain functions.
 In fact, they’re the most widely expressed protein of their kind in the brain.
 The major role of the CB1 receptor is to control the timing and frequency of the release of other neurotransmitters, such as serotonin, dopamine, and glutamate.
 CB2 receptors are mostly found on immune cells, which circulate throughout the body and brain via the bloodstream.
 They’re also found on neurons in a few select brain regions.
-CB2 receptors are involved in pain relief, anti-inflammation, and neuroprotection.
-Phytocannabinoids interact with the ECS by binding to these receptors, which in turn elicits a regulatory response from the body.
+CB2 receptors govern immune responses, including pain and inflammation.
+Phytocannabinoids interact with the ECS by binding to these receptors, which in turn elicit a regulatory response from the body.

 Everyone’s endocannabinoid system is unique.
-The rates of endocannabinoid production vary wildly, as do the levels of cannabinoid receptors in our bodies.
+The rates of endocannabinoid production vary wildly, as do the number of cannabinoid receptors in our bodies.
 Prolonged use of cannabis causes the brain to reduce the number of CB1 receptors that are available for activation.
-Using human brain imaging, we can observe that just 48 hours of abstinence from cannabis is sufficient to resensitize the system and bring the expression of CB1 proteins to a level that is comparable to a non-cannabis user.
+Using human brain imaging, we can observe that just 48 hours of abstinence from cannabis is sufficient to resensitize the system and bring the expression of CB1 proteins to a level comparable to non-cannabis users.